Know the 16 players who qualified for the upcoming Masters Tour and Battlegrounds Lobby Legends Hearthstone Esports events.

 - Europe: Zorg (Germany), Sevel (Poland), XQN (Belarus), and Maks7K (Russia)

 - APAC: Alutemu (Japan), あれっくす -Arekkusu- (Japan), 梁瀬 -Yanase- (Japan) and 白うさ -shirousa- (Japan)

 - Wildcards: Tume (Finland), jeef (US), awedragon (Canada) and Cytro (Belgium)

 *Participated in the Lobby Legends Spring Seasonal Championship

 This time, Americas and European players broke the Japanese supremacy.
 No Japanese players qualified via the Wildcard spots.
 This is impressive since Japan used to hold that title, with a 50% representation (8/16) in the past Lobby Legends edition.

 The full Battlegrounds Point Ranking is also available on D0nkey's website, where you can filter by region and season.

 What's next in Hearthstone Esports?

-While the Fall qualification season is over, the main events are still ahead of us.
-Hearthstone Esports published the dates for the Lobby Legends and Masters Tour Fall Championships some weeks ago.
+While the Summer qualification season is over, the main events are still ahead of us.
+Hearthstone Esports published the dates for the Lobby Legends and Masters Tour Summer Championships two weeks ago.

-In the meantime, we need to wait for the official player lists.
 Those who actually qualify will be competing for a $50,000 prize pool in their respective modes.
-Standard players who make it to the Masters Tour Fall Championship will also be fighting for a Hearthstone World Championship invite.
+Standard players who make it to the Masters Tour Spring Championship will also be fighting for a Hearthstone World Championship invite.